GameXtra/Distributed-Code-Jam-Java-Local-Simulator/README.md

 The code is:
   Main: My solution for baby blocks.
   baby_block: This is the problem library.
-  Messgae: This is the local message library.
+  Message: This is the local message library.

-The idea is to use a local implementation of the message library to achieve a way to run the code in a single process using multiple thread in java environment.
+The idea is to use a local implementation of the message library to achieve a way to run the code in a single process using multiple threads in java environment.

 # Notice
 In order to submit the code you need to delete the first few lines in Main.java: